Takht-e Jamshid Aka Persepolis

 Construction

-Archaeological proofs demonstrate that the most primitive remnants of Persepolis belong to 515 BC.AFrench archaeologist, André Godard who dig up Persepolis in the near the beginning of the 1930s, supposed that Cyrus the Great desired the place of Persepolis, but that Darius the Great constructed the veranda and various other grand palaces.
+Archaeological proofs demonstrate that the most primitive remnants of Persepolis belong to 515 BC.AFrench archaeologist, André Godard who dug up Persepolis in the near the beginning of the 1930s, supposed that Cyrus the Great desired the place of Persepolis, but that Darius the Great constructed the veranda and various other grand palaces.

-Darius had well planned out the structure of the Apadana Palace and also the Council Hall.
+Darius had planned out the structure of the Apadana Palace and also the Council Hall.
 The council is a Tripylon or a hall that has 3 gates.
 He has also initiated the construction of the most important imperial Treasury and its background.
-These structures were finished throughout the sovereignty of his only son named King Xerxes the Great.
+These structures were finished throughout the sovereignty of his only son King Xerxes the Great.
 Additional edifices of the structure which were created on the veranda sustained in anticipation of the collapse of the Achaemenid Empire.

 Archeological research